 Copper-catalysed Huisgen cycloaddition of protein samples with biotinylated-alkyne label:

-The protocol used has previously been optimized by van Kasteren et al[10] and was applied universally to all samples as follows.
+The protocol used has previously been optimized by van Kasteren et al.10 and was applied universally to all samples as follows.
 A freshly prepared solution of copper(I) bromide (99.999% purity) in acetonitrile (163 µL, 10 mg/mL) was premixed with an acetonitrile solution of tris-triazolyl amine ligand (63 µL, 127 mg/mL).
-For cycloaddition 7 µL of the biotin-alkyne disulfide probe[12] (25 mM stock solution in PBS at pH 7.8, 87.5 nmol) was added to 540 µL of reduced, alkylated and desalted protein lysate from each replicate and mixed.
+For details on the synthesis of the tris-triazolyl amine ligand refer to Supplementary Information.
+For cycloaddition 7 µL of the biotin-alkyne disulfide probe12 (25 mM stock solution in PBS at pH 7.8, 87.5 nmol) was added to 540 µL of reduced, alkylated and desalted protein lysate from each replicate and mixed.
 30 µL of the preformed Cu(I)-Ligand complex solution was added to the mixture and mixed thoroughly.
 The reaction was performed in 1.5 ml reaction tubes on an end-over-end rotator for 90 minutes at room temperature.
 Tubes were centrifuged at 2,000g for 5 minutes and the supernatant was purified by desalting columns (ZebaTM 7kDa MWCO, Thermo).

 Pull-down of biotinylated proteins